 My name is Zijian (Jason) Ding, an ECE graduate student in UC San Diego.
 I am the recipient of scholarships and grants above HK$1,072,000 (US$137,000) and the leader for several student projects, including a 3D-printing building project.

-I have two journal papers and two conference papers published, with 2 Best Paper Awards, Best GPA Award, Best Final Year Project Award, Dean’s Honors List, etc. I have studied in the University of Cambridge, the National University of Singapore, the Hong Kong Polytechnic University and the University of British Columbia and worked in Moscow.
+I have two journal articles and two conference publications, with 2 Best Paper Awards, Best GPA Award, Best Final Year Project Award, Dean’s Honors List, etc. I have studied in the University of Cambridge, the National University of Singapore, the Hong Kong Polytechnic University and the University of British Columbia and worked in Moscow.

 I served in two university communities as founder and IT advisor respectively with fruitful leadership experience.
 I also participated in three volunteering teaching services in Mainland China and Myanmar.
 I am interested in human-computer interaction and human-centered design.
 Now I work with Prof. Steven Dow at ProtoLab of UC San Diego.

 About My University Experience

 Below is an interview of me, named “How to make the most use of your university experience“.
 It was shot in August 2018 and until now (Jun 2019) it has 43,500+ views on YouTube.
 Honestly, every one has regrets and so do I – I never thought I did make the most use of my undergraduate experience.
 Luckily, I am still in a university now and have the chance to fulfill myself.

 About My Projects

 For my full project list, please visit Projects.